waxman8/fitbitter-dashboard/README.md

 # Fitbitter Dashboard

-This directory contains the source code for the Fitbitter dashboard, a [Next.js](https://nextjs.org/) application designed to visualize your Fitbit data.
+This is the source code for the Fitbitter dashboard, a [Next.js](https://nextjs.org/) application designed to visualize your Fitbit data.
 It uses the python app for its back-end, session and token handling etc.

 ## Overview